 The Recruiting Process

 The City of Coquitlam does not accept formal applications for Career or Auxiliary Firefighter positions outside an active recruitment.
 The formal firefighter application will be through our online process and available for access when the recruitment begins.
 Firefighter recruitment timelines are noted below.

 - Advertisements for firefighter vacancies are posted on the City’s Career Opportunities page, CivicInfo, ethnic newspapers and websites as well as local newspapers.

-- Candidates are encouraged to carefully consider their qualifications against the required qualifications prior to completing and submitting the application form.
+- Candidates are encouraged to carefully consider their qualifications against the required qualifications prior to completing and submitting their application.

-- Includes a written application form, short listing of applicants, physical assessment and aptitude testing, a panel interview and references.
+- Includes an online application process, shortlisting of applicants, physical assessment and aptitude testing, a panel interview and references.

 - Successful candidates will be required to undergo a medical assessment by our physician.

 - Appointments are conditional upon a satisfactory Police Information Check and Vulnerable Sector Check.

 - At the end of the process, successful applicants are hired.